-The boundary scan register is loaded with the contents of the RAM Input and Output ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO pins when the controller is moved to the Shift-DR state.
-The EXTEST, SAMPLE/PRELOAD and SAMPLE Z instructions can be used to capture the contents of the Input and Output ring.
+The boundary scan register is loaded with the contents of the RAM input and output ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO pins when the controller is moved to the Shift-DR state.
+Use the EXTEST, SAMPLE/PRELOAD, and SAMPLE Z instructions to capture the contents of the input and output ring.

-The "Boundary Scan Order" on page 19 show the order in which the bits are connected.
+The "Boundary Scan Order" on page 19 shows the order in which the bits are connected.
 Each bit corresponds to one of the bumps on the SRAM package.
-The MSb of the register is connected to TDI and the LSb is connected to TDO.
+The MSb of the register is connected to TDI. and the LSb is connected to TDO.